 SDGs 14 and 15 are built on the Aichi Biodiversity Targets.
+Moreover, many other SDGs also address important objectives of the Aichi Targets; for example, SDG 6 addresses the protection of freshwater ecosystems as required by Aichi Targets 5, 11, 12 and 14.
 Hence, implementation of the SDGs will result in conservation impact; conservation impact will deliver sustainable development.